Splyse/MCT/README.md

 ## Overview

 The NEO Smart Economy has a major limitation in that although smart contracts can receive funds (system assets like NEO or GAS) they cannot send funds without intervention of off-chain code that responds to events emitted by the smart contract and creates and broadcasts new transactions.

-Additionally, since NEO uses the UTXO model for assets, it is possible to send funds to a contract without the contract’s awareness, leading to issues requiring manual intervention to return funds that are sent in error.
+The introduction of NEP-7 in Neo 2.7.5 has eased some of the difficulties with receiving system assets by a smart contract.
+Now a contract will be able to be triggered upon receiving NEO/GAS, giving the contract the opportunity to perform actions or reject the transfer.
+The problem of the inability to send NEO/GAS in a single operation still remains, however.

-Current NEP-5 tokens have the same limitations as system assets:
+Current NEP-5 tokens have more limitations than system assets:

 * The smart contract will receive no notification that the tokens were sent
 * The smart contract will not be able to spend tokens it holds without coordination from an off-chain wallet holding the owner's key